Sandbox (Guided by Voices album)

 Sandbox is the second studio album from American indie rock band Guided by Voices.

 Reception

 Editors at AllMusic rated this album 2 out of 5 stars, with critic Brian Egan writing that the band "took a short step back" from their previous album and that the songs "ultimately fail to register".
 Byron Coley of Spin pointed to the work on Sandbox to declare that Guided by Voices is "one of the sharpest sounding angle-pop bands out of the Midwest since the days of Green".
-In that publication's 1995 album guide, they rated Sandbox a 1 out of 5, stating that the band deviated from their lo-fi music roots after performing with R.E.M.
+In that publication's 1995 album guide, they rated Sandbox a 1 out of 10, stating that the album stood out for being "particularly unlistenable" among the band's "remarkably poor" early works and comparing its sound to "Greg Kihn or somebody."

 In 1995, frontman Robert Pollard called this album "an attempt to make a huge power-pop record for less than a thousand dollars."
 Meanwhile, journalist David Sprague reported that this album was painful for him to listen to.